Fe-Lit/VISCA-Chataigne-module/README.md

 # VISCA-Chataigne-module
 This Repo is aimed at creating a Chataigne Module to controll PTZ Cameras via Sony VISCA protocoll.
+This module is not yet functional, it is a work in progress.

 ## Work done so far:
 - Basic module.json with most used Values